 The ERR IE is used by the controller to inform the next assigned ranging block, the number of rounds in

 the next assigned ranging block and the ranging round information in the next assigned ranging block to

-devices.
+to a controlee (in a unicast frame).
 The Content field of the ERR IE shall be formatted as illustrated in Figure 19.